chokkalingamk/QK_LABS_APP_INSIGHTS/AI_lab_1.md

 ---
 lab:
-    az204Title: 'Lab 11: Monitor services that are deployed to Azure'
-    az020Title: 'Lab 11: Monitor services that are deployed to Azure'
+    Title: 'Lab 1: Monitor services that are deployed to Azure'
-    az204Module: 'Module 11: Monitor and optimize Azure solutions'
-    az020Module: 'Module 11: Monitor and optimize Azure solutions'
+    Module: 'Module 1: Monitor and optimize Azure solutions'

 ---

-# Lab 11: Monitor services that are deployed to Azure
+# Lab 1: Monitor services that are deployed to Azure

 ## Microsoft Azure user interface